Chart Color Schemes

 Educational outcomes in Boonah fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Twelve schools serve 1,496 students in Boonah, which has typical Australian school conditions with balanced educational opportunities (ICSEA: 983).
+Twelve schools serve 1,496 students, with typical Australian school conditions (ICSEA: 983) and balanced educational opportunities.
 Education provision is balanced with 11 primary and 1 secondary school serving distinct age groups.

 Frequently Asked Questions - Education